google/accompanist/docs/pager.md

 !!! warning
-**This library is deprecated, with official pager support in `androidx.compose.foundation.pager` ** The migration guide and original documentation is below the migration guide.
+**This library is deprecated, with official pager support in `androidx.compose.foundation.pager` ** The original documentation is below the migration guide.

 ## Migration